-A sintering furnace is used during the sintering process, which involves the heating of powder compacts in order to increase the product’s mechanical strength, density, and translucency.
-This type of oven must be able to maintain heating temperatures below the product’s melting point, as the goal is not to liquefy the material.
-Rather, a sintering furnace is used more to shape materials into their final product.
+A sintering furnace is used during the sintering process, which involves heating powder compacts to increase the product’s mechanical strength, density, and translucency.
+Sintering ovens must be able to maintain heating temperatures below the product’s melting point, as the goal is not to liquefy the material.
+Rather, sintering furnaces are used more to shape materials into their final product.

 Sintering, also called frittage, uses heat to agglomerate metal particles.
 Sintering in metallurgy uses heat treatment to increase the material’s strength and structural integrity.
 In many industries, the powder metallurgy process uses sintering to create end-use parts.

 The annealing process is similar to sintering because it alters a material’s physical and, sometimes, chemical properties.
 An annealing oven uses heat to remove internal stresses from certain materials, such as stoneware or metal.
 It requires heating a material above its recrystallization temperature.
 With annealing, the material maintains this temperature for a given amount of time, then cools.

 The manufacturing industry uses sintering furnaces to produce metals, ceramics, plastics, and other materials.
 A sintering oven is commonly used by players in manufacturing to develop: